neoncortex/bashed/README.md

 - pagesize: Size of a page.
 Used by es n, es p, and es c;

 ### File variables:
+- edalertsound: sound file to play on alerts;
+- ederrorsound: sound file to play on errors;
 - editdir: Contains the path to the edit directory.
 By default: $HOME/.edit;
 - editreadlines: File used to store lines that where cut/copied;
 - editsearchdir: Contains the path to store the file search cache;